The Wildest Food Challenges In Every State

 Oklahoma: Chicken fry challenge

-Are you ready to take on the Chicken Fry Challenge at Kendall's Restaurant in Ohio?
+Are you ready to take on the Chicken Fry Challenge at Kendall's Restaurant in Noble, Oklahoma?
 This entertaining and delicious challenge originated in 2003, but it gained significant popularity around 2012 with the rise of Food Challenge TV shows and the impact of social media.
 Since then, thousands of brave individuals have attempted the challenge, resulting in approximately 103 successful wins.
 The current record for completing the challenge stands at an impressive 8 minutes and 3 seconds, jointly held by Molly Schuyler and Dan Killer Kennedy.

 The challenge itself consists of devouring three Original Chicken Fried Steaks, accompanied by two scoops of mashed potatoes or fries, a side salad, two servings of green beans, a biscuit, and two mouth-watering cinnamon rolls.
 To claim victory, you must conquer this feast within a one-hour time limit, starting as soon as you cut into your food or take your first bite.
 Dunking your food and standing during the challenge are allowed strategies to assist you in your quest.
 Successfully completing the Chicken Fry Challenge comes with well-deserved rewards, including a free meal that satisfies your cravings and a complimentary T-shirt to commemorate your triumph.
-So, gather your courage, sharpen your appetite, and embrace the challenge that awaits you in Ohio's Chicken Fry Challenge.
+So, gather your courage, sharpen your appetite, and embrace the challenge that awaits you in Oklahoma's Chicken Fry Challenge.

 Oregon: Alice's 9lb challenge burger